goooseman/devsparks-blog/NOTES.md

 - main area
 - footer: contains photo of the author with transparent bg and a small about text

+## Tech Requirements

+Should have Makefile to serve and build project with docker

+Should have a command in this Makefile to re-generate project with smol-dev.
+Command name: `smol-rewrite`, command: `python3 ../developer/main_no_modal.py  --prompt ./NOTES.md --model=gpt-4`

 ## Functional Requirements